Every NASCAR Cup Series Driver’s Current Contract Status in 2025

 • No. 54 – Ty Gibbs – No Clear Information

-Joe Gibbs Racing has their ducks in a row for the future.
+Joe Gibbs Racing has its ducks in a row for the future.
 Their three returning drivers, including Gibbs’s grandson Ty, will likely be back for 2026.
-Denny Hamlin, who struggled with sponsorship during the offseason.
-Hamlin is in the final year of a “Multi-Year Contract Extension” signed in late 2023.
+Denny Hamlin, who struggled with sponsorship during the offseason, recently signed a “Multi-Year Contract Extension” that will likely keep him behind the wheel of the No. 11 through 2027.
 The last piece is new signee Chase Briscoe, who is on a multi-year deal, securing his long-term future with the team.

 This list will be updated as extensions, confirmed departures, and signings happen during the season.